-Since December, 2004, the Armenian Women's Welfare Association has supported the Elderly Project of the Hanganak Clinic, a non-governmental organization (NGO), in Stepanakert, Nagorno-Kharabagh on an annual basis.
-Its involvement with this non-governmental organization (NGO) in Armenia is an extension of the AWWA's mission to benefit and support the Armenian community.
+Since December, 2004 the Armenian Women's Welfare Association has been the primary sponsor of the Hanganak Elder Clinic, in Stepanakert, Nagorno-Kharabagh.
+It's involvement with this non-governmental organization (NGO) in Armenia is an extension of the AWWA's mission to benefit and support the Armenian community.

 Under the direction of Dr. Gohar Hovhannisyan, the Project provides medical and social support to the elderly population living alone in Stepanakert Armenia.
 In order to qualify for services from the Hanganak project, one must be at least 63 years old and have no living family members to provide support.
 Most of the 200 beneficiaries are women.
 Typically, their only income is a small government pension.
 In addition to providing medical assistance, Hanganak Clinic provides a small allotment of groceries and a cozy place to socialize through weekly movies or visits from the local priest.
 The clinic is bright, cheerful, and well maintained.
 It is a place where the beneficiaries can enjoy a sense of community through interactions with their peers and others who care about them.
 Those who cannot leave their homes are visited by Hanganak staff that assess their needs and provide regular care.